SorathF/Cyclistic-bike-share-Analysis/README.md

 ### Seasonal Trends
 ![Seasonal Trends](https://github.com/SorathF/Cyclistic-bike-share-Analysis/blob/b65c03a66048579fc725a43d8807f4089be43535/Seasonal%20pattern.png)
 ## Act
+You can view the presentation [here](https://youtu.be/P68_d4T0B30).
 Based on the analysis, here are four recommendations:

-•	Organize social media marketing campaigns highlighting the benefits of riding on weekdays.
+•	Organize social media campaigns highlighting the benefits of riding on weekdays.
 Include benefits such as hassle-free commutes to work, less fuel consumption, and decreased heart disease risk.

-•	Introduce member loyalty program in the form of points, discounts and rewards.
+•	Introduce member loyalty programs in the form of points, discounts, and rewards.

 •	Host cycling events in summer and promote them on social media, using relevant hashtags.
 Share visually appealing content on social media.
 Collaborate with a cafe to offer refreshments.